shamanec/GADS/docs/hub.md

 **Response enrichment** - a successful session response includes extra `gads:*` capabilities telling you which device you actually got:
 - `gads:deviceUdid`, `gads:deviceName`, `gads:provider`
-- `gads:controlUrl` - a direct link to the hub's remote control UI for the device serving your test; the session owner can also attach from the device list via the `Debug your test` button and watch the test live
+- `gads:controlUrl` - a direct link to the hub's remote control UI for the device serving your test; the session owner can also attach from the device list via the `Use` button (after confirming) and watch the test live

 **Observability**
 - `GET /grid/status` (unauthenticated) reports overall grid readiness and per-device availability